In today's economy, where the cost of living continues to rise and unemployment is high, it's important to learn how to save and manage your money.

-There are 3 types of savings methods: short-term, medium-term and long-term savings.
-Depending on what you’re saving towards, you’ll be able to determine your method of saving.
+There are 3 types of savings methods: short-term, medium-term and long-term.
+Depending on what you’re saving towards, you’ll be able to determine your way of saving.

-Short-term saving is when you save for a few months to a year while medium-term saving is anything between 3 – 5 years.
+Short-term saving is when you save for a few months to a year, while medium-term saving is between 3 – 5 years.
 Long-term saving is when you save for 5 – 20 years.

 2. Learn how to budget and stick to it

-A budget is a plan you use to make your money work harder for you and to prevent you from over-spending.
+A budget is a plan to make your money work harder and prevent you from overspending.

 A budget can help you to:

 To see an example of a fully balanced budget, read our financial literacy booklet (page 7).

 There are many different types of accounts, each with its advantages and disadvantages.
 It’s important to understand how each one works to manage them correctly.

 1. Know how much and types of accounts you have.

 3. Buy what you need, not what you want.